Pombaline Architecture: Have you heard about this Alluring Yet Practical Lisbon’s Style?

 The Enlightenment and urban planning

-The Enlightenment was a period in history characterized by the emphasis on reason, logic, and progress.
-In the context of urban planning, Enlightenment thinkers believed in creating organized and functional cities that would improve the lives of their inhabitants.
+The Enlightenment was a time in history focused on reason, logic, and progress.
+When it came to urban planning, thinkers from this period believed in designing organized and practical cities that would make life better for the people living in them.

 And that is exactly what Pombaline architecture provides.